Martin-Andreev-288/J_Sch_ReactProjects/README.md

  - Run npm start;

 ## Original Course
-This project is based on the course by John Smilga: [The Ultimate React Course 2024: React, Next.js, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/).
+These projects are based on the course by John Smilga: [The Ultimate React Course 2024: React, Next.js, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/).